neu-vi/HOI-Diff/utils/README.md

 ### Preprocess BEHAVE data from scratch [Optional]:
-> Utilizing the SMPL-H body model, kindly download the latest version (v1.2) from the official [website](https://mano.is.tue.mpg.de/), and place it in ./body_models and organize them like this:
+We need the SMPL-H body model first, so please kindly download the latest version (v1.2) from the official [website](https://mano.is.tue.mpg.de/), and place it in ./body_models and organize them like this:
 ```
 ./body_models/
 |--smplh